brianrayxu/QR-Code-Shopping-Assistant/README.md

 - Mobile + WEB application interfaces

 ### User Stories
-- As a user, I want to be able to scan barcodes and
+- As a user, I want to be able to scan barcodes and save the location of where the photo was taken.
 - As a user, I want to have my privacy and identity protected.
 This includes picture metadata such as location and the faces of others in the images taken to be obfuscated.
-- As a user, I want to be able to edit my saved barcoes.
+- As a user, I want to be able to edit my saved barcodes.
 This means I can rate, delete, favorite my saved barcodes.

 ## Design